 The Kill the Gays Bill of 2014 Effect on Tourism

-The negative international attention that Uganda received caused LBGTQI+ tourists to take Uganda off their bucket list.
-It also made straight tourists reconsider whether to go to Uganda for their safari.
+Uganda’s negative international attention caused LBGTQI+ tourists to take Uganda off their bucket list.
+It also made straight tourists reconsider whether to go to Uganda for their Safari.

 Uganda is seen through the prism of Idi Amin, Joseph Kony, and the Lord’s Resistance.
 Repressing Opposition Candidates and, most of all, the “Kill the Gays Bill.”

 Uganda has been called the most Homophobic country on the Planet.
-Just say Uganda somewhere in the West.
-You will get all kinds of negative responses.
-Not just about the kill the gays’ bill but other issues.
+Just say Uganda somewhere in the West, and you will get all kinds of negative responses.
+Not just about the kill the gays bill but other issues.
 Uganda is seen through the prism of Idi Amin, Joseph Kony, and the Lord’s Resistance.
 Repressing Opposition Candidates and the “Kill the Gays Bill.”

 When LGBTQI+ Tourists visit Uganda, they often exclaim that the country was different than they thought.

-Visit Uganda on Safari? – the choice is yours to make?
+Visit Uganda on Safari? – is it the choice for you to make.

 Rwanda has no anti-LGBTQI+ laws.
 It is, however, expensive.
 Just the Gorilla Permit costs $1,500, whereas, in Uganda, it is $700.
-The reason that Uganda with two gorilla sanctuaries in the country is the Premier Primate destination in Africa.
+The reason is that Uganda, with two gorilla sanctuaries in the country, is the Premier Primate destination in Africa.
 DR Congo is on $400, but there are guerrillas besides gorillas, which is not the case in Uganda.

 Uganda is also the best Chimpanzee trekking destination with the best sighting record in East Africa.
 Additionally, there are Savannah Parks with wildlife and the River Nile with adrenaline-pumping white-water activities.

-If you choose to come to Uganda for a Safari – Here are some recommendations.
+If you choose to visit Uganda for a Safari – Here are some recommendations.

 No One at Immigration will ask if you are LGBTI+: